 Start with spices (this set – affiliate link – is insanely affordable and comes with 24 jars of different organic spices), then organic pasta (affiliate link) and black rice (affiliate link).
 You will use these products over a few months, and the financial shock won’t be that great.

 – Buy in bulk.
 Usually, the more you buy, the better the prices – and a good example are all the products I recommended above.

 I really recommend you do the same – it requires a bit of getting used with all the products and prices (you should write them down for further reference!) but all this hard work is really worth it because, in the end, it’s your health that you’re taking care of!

-If you are buying processed foods, even if they are organic, they can be still very high in fat or sugar – so always make sure to read the label or, even better, ignore processed foods completely and buy the base ingredients.
+If you are buying processed foods, even if they are organic, they can be still very high in fat or sugar – or even have preservatives – so always make sure to read the label or, even better, ignore processed foods completely and buy the base ingredients.

 Start slow and adjust your budget accordingly.
 You will see that once you get used to it, eating mostly organic is not that much more expensive than consuming regular food, as long as you invest some time in finding where and when to buy from.

 I was diagnosed with a fatty liver back in 2014 and managed to reverse it by mid-2015.
 Since then, I’ve been studying it, continuously updating my knowledge with the latest scientific findings and practical approaches to give others the help they need to reverse their condition.

 My approach to managing fatty liver is holistic, balancing scientifically-backed information with real-life, practical advice based on personal, direct experience.